NLH COFFEE ROASTERS

 Roasting transforms green coffee into the aromatic brown beans that we purchase, either whole or already ground, in our favorite stores.
 Most roasting machines maintain a temperature of about 550 degrees Fahrenheit.
-The beans are kept moving throughout the entire process to keep them from burning and when they reach an internal temperature of about 400 degrees, they begin to turn brown and the caffeol, or oil, locked inside the beans begins to emerge.
+The beans are kept moving throughout the entire process to keep them from burning and when they reach an internal temperature of about 400 degrees, they begin to turn brown and the coffee oil, or oil, locked inside the beans begins to emerge.

 This process, called pyrolysis is at the heart of roasting.
 It is what produces the flavor and aroma of the coffee we drink.
 When the beans are removed from the roaster, they are immediately cooled either by air or water.
-Roasting is generally performed in the importing countries because freshly roasted beans must reach the consumer as quickly as possible.
+Roasting is generally performed in importing countries because freshly roasted beans must reach the consumer as quickly as possible.

 9. Grinding Coffee

 The objective of a proper grind is to get the most flavor in a cup of coffee.
 How coarse or fine the coffee is ground depends on the method by which the coffee is to be brewed.
 Generally, the finer the grind the more quickly the coffee should be prepared.
-That is why coffee ground for use in an espresso machine is much finer than coffee which will be brewed in a drip system.
+That is why coffee ground for use in an espresso machine is much finer than coffee that will be brewed in a drip system.

 10. Brewing Coffee

 Before you brew your coffee, take a moment to look carefully at the beans.
 Smell their aroma.
 Think of the many processes that these beans have gone through since the day they were hand-picked and sorted in their origin country.
 Consider the long way they have traveled to your kitchen.
 Prepare your coffee thoughtfully and enjoy it with pleasure.
 Many people have been instrumental in bringing it to your cup!